This policy covers all of Loyola University Chicago’s computing, networking, telephony and information resources.

 Centralized computer facilities will be protected in physically secure locations with controlled access, in accordance to the ITS Access Control Policy.
 They will also have appropriate environmental safeguards.
 Departmental computers housing Loyola Sensitive or Loyola Public data may require physical and environmental security safeguards.
 All servers containing Loyola Protected data must be housed in an approved ITS data center.

 Information security incidents have the potential to negatively impact members of the University community and to harm the University’s reputation.
 Therefore, it is important that all information security incidents are handled confidentially and appropriately.
-All information security incidents will be handled in accordance with the ITS Incident Response handbook.
+All information security incidents will be handled in accordance with the ITS Incident Response Plan.

 Security incidents are more likely to occur when there are unknown and unaddressed risks and vulnerabilities in information systems.
 Therefore, risk assessments will be conducted in accordance with the ITS Risk Assessment Process.
 In addition, the IT Security Team will periodically perform vulnerability assessments, per the ITS Vulnerability Assessment Policy.